GLUTEN-FREE II DAIRY FREE II NUT FREE II SOY FREE II SESAME FREE II NIGHTSHADE FREE II EGG FREE II FISH FREE II SHELLFISH FREE

 Herbs

-You can use dried mixed herbs, dried basil, or oregano and add this when sweating the onions and garlic.
+You can use dried mixed herbs, dried basil, or oregano and add them when sweating the onions and garlic.
 I used cumin, ground coriander, and grated ginger for my bolognese instead.
 It’s the Indian in me.
-However, feel free just to use milder herbs.
+However, feel free to use milder herbs.
 I finished the bolognese with some fresh Greek basil that I bought from Sainsbury’s.
-However, normal basil is fine to use.
+Normal basil is fine to use.

 Pasta

-I always use brown rice pasta or buckwheat pasta.
-You can buy this at most supermarkets or health food stores.
+I always use brown rice or buckwheat pasta, which you can buy at most supermarkets or health food stores.
+If you are following an AIP diet try using cassava pasta instead.
+Take a look here.

 Ingredients